 Although project developers are required to still do due diligence when making baseline assumptions, such as gathering information to justify standard practice baseline, for a large project in which savings are above 0.5 GWh/200 ktherm (current ISP triggers), the PG&E project development protocol recommends PAs' and CPUC’s involvement early in the project development stage to investigate and validate standard practice options, which must be viable and functional while meeting the customer’s needs.
 Interviews with vendors and/or subject matter experts will be required when there is more than one viable option that is incremental to the existing condition.
 The project development goes hand in hand with the custom review and standard practice investigation process.
 Outcomes of standard practice collaborative review and investigation will be in effect for the specific project.

+Responses to PG&E Recommendation